 Machine learning process

-Despite the commonly accepted belief, building machine learning models is just one step of the process that involved a data scientist.
+Despite the commonly accepted belief, building machine learning models is just one step of the process that involves a data scientist.

 After post-processing model outputs, a data scientist can communicate the findings to managers, often using data visualization means.
-When the results get accepted, data scientists ensure the work is automated and delivered on a regular basis.
+After the results have been accepted, data scientists ensure the work is automated and delivered on a regular basis.

 Scientist vs. engineer: who earns more?
 Comparing data scientist vs. software engineer salary: 96K USD vs. 84K USD respectively.

 With its unique features, this programming language is tailor-made for data science.
 With R, one can process any information and solve statistical problems.

 Python really deserves a spot in a data scientist's’ toolbox.
 Many professionals choose this language over other options such as Java, Perl or C/C ++ because of its specially designed ecosystem for data science.

 Although the knowledge of this tool is rather nice-to-have that mandatory, Hadoop increases the value of a data scientist, especially if they have experience with Hive or Pig.
 Cloud tools such as Amazon S3 may also come in handy.